abdul-haseeb0/PySSH-Console/README.md

 ## Disclaimer

-This tool is intended for **educational and personal use only**.
-Always follow proper security practices when connecting to remote servers.
+PySSH Console is intended for **educational and personal use only**.
+Always follow responsible security practices when connecting to remote servers.
+The author assumes no liability for misuse.

+---

+## License

+This project is open source.
+See [`LICENSE`](./LICENSE) for details.